• Free shipping

 - Travel to and from the site

-- Analysis of the room's acoustics and the building's construction
+- Analysis of the room’s acoustics and the building’s structure

-- Advice on sound absorption, sound insulation, and vibration damping
+- Consultation regarding sound absorption, sound insulation, and vibration damping

-- Specific recommendations regarding measures and placement of materials and products
+- Specific recommendations regarding measures and the placement of materials and products

-- Follow-up analysis and summary of recommended solutions
+- Follow-up analysis and compilation of recommended solutions

-After the visit, a more detailed review of the situation is carried out, summarizing the recommended measures and solutions.
-This work is normally carried out after the consultation and usually takes between 2 and 10 hours, depending on the scope and complexity of the project.
-You will then receive a clear summary of the recommended measures, placement of materials and products, and suggestions for suitable solutions to improve the sound environment.
+Following the visit, a more detailed review of the situation is conducted, during which recommended measures and solutions are compiled.
+This work is typically performed after the consultation and usually takes between 2 and 10 hours, depending on the scope and complexity of the project.
+You will then receive a clear summary outlining recommended measures, the placement of materials and products, and suggestions for suitable solutions to improve the acoustic environment.

-The actual on-site consultation normally takes 1–2 hours, depending on the environment and the scope of the problem.
+The actual on-site consultation typically takes 1–2 hours, depending on the environment and the scope of the problem.

 For longer trips, overnight accommodation may be included in the price.